AyshaUrmi0/dynamic_form_builder/README.md

 # 🚀 Dynamic Form Builder

-A powerful, drag-and-drop form builder built with Next.js 15, React 19, and TypeScript.
+A powerful, drag-and-drop form builder built with Next.js 15, React 19, TypeScript and dnd kit.
 Create beautiful, responsive forms with ease using an intuitive visual interface.

 ## 🌐 Live Demo